Pharmacy Information for Members

 You may fill your prescription at any local pharmacy, except Walgreens who does not contract with Advanced Health.

-If you are on vacation, you may fill your prescription at most major chain pharmacies.
+If you are on vacation in Oregon, you may fill your prescription at most major chain pharmacies.
 Please take your prescription bottle to the pharmacy where you are visiting and they will transfer the prescription.
 Please note special regulations apply to controlled substances.
 All Federal and State requirements must be followed.

 Please take your Advanced Health identification number with you to the pharmacy every time you need a prescription filled.